The Dixie Fields Festival takes place on Saturday 11th July, with camping available from 4pm July 10th to 12noon Sunday July 12th.

 Our catering concessions will endeavour to cater for your dietary requirements.
 Gluten free, dairy free, vegetarian and vegan food will be available onsite.
 If you have an additional requirement, please get in touch and we will help as best we can!

 Yes.
-We can’t wait to hear our guests get involved, however this will only be permitted in the main arena around the campfires in the evenings or mornings.
-Please be advised that if your playing is interfering with any acts who are performing at the time (or the enjoyment of other guests listening to them) you may be requested to postpone your playing or move elsewhere!
+We can't wait to hear our guests get involved, especially those who are camping.
+However, this will only be appropriate in the main arena around the campfires on Friday evening, Saturday and Sunday mornings.
+Please be advised that if your playing is interfering with any acts who are performing (eg at the Songwriters workshop) or the enjoyment of other guests, you may be requested to postpone your playing or move elsewhere.
 Please be respectful of any stewards or security who may require you to do so.